Apply for Financial Aid

 Loan entrance counseling is required for all borrowers attending MiSPP for the first time.
 Failure to complete this step will result in a delay in loan processing.

-3. Master Promissory Note For Stafford Loans
+3. Master Promissory Note For Direct Unsubsidized Loans

-4. Complete Plus Application
+4. Complete PLUS Application

 (Applies only if cost of attendance/enrollment permits an additional loan.)

 Dependent upon loan coverage needed, this step may be skipped.
 This step is two-part involving a credit check (request a PLUS loan step) and electronically signing a Graduate PLUS Promissory Note.

 5. Award Letter